matthewepler/mqtt_server_workVersion/README.md

 # Notes/Issues
 [TO-DO: License should be stated in `package.json`, but is left blank for now]

+Images: [TO-DO, verify this is a best practice]
+Image resizing for device size and resolution costs a lot of CPU and battery power.
+Try to use [HTML responsive images](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/).

 Based on code by Tyler McGinnis at reacttraining.com
 <tylermcginnis33@gmail.com> (http://tylermcginnis.com)